Last updated on February 9th, 2021

 (2) [Repealed, 2013, c.
 16, s.
 13]

-A Citizenship and Immigration Canada has produced a useful internal document summarizing the jurisprudence (up to about 2010) on the interpretation of this section, and I have reproduced it below.
+Immigration, Refugees and Citizenship Canada has produced a useful internal document summarizing the jurisprudence (up to about 2010) on the interpretation of this section, and I have reproduced it below.
 More recent jurisprudence can be found throughout my blog, but the CIC document is a very useful summary.

 Please note that what I have reproduced below should not be viewed as legal advice.
 I obtained a copy of this internal Citizenship and Immigration Canada training guide through an Access to Information Act request (the “ATI”).
 The reproduction of question and answer has not occurred with the affiliation of the Government of Canada, nor with the endorsement of the Government of Canada.
 (I have decided not to reproduce the names of the Service Canada officers involved.)
 Please e-mail me if you want a copy of the original question and answer contained in the ATI.